 Create some checklists that include the feedback you would normally give to your students for particular assignments.
 (Think about those phrases you write over and over again in the margins) Make sure the comments are short and in “student” language, not educational lingo.
 Those long, carefully crafted rubrics are wonderful, but let’s face it: very few students actually read them.

 Creating checklists will take time up front, but once you have a bank of comments ready to go, you can quickly tweak checklists for various assignments.
 You will have to write a lot fewer comments on student writing, and you’ll find the marking process so much faster.
 If you’d like to use some ready made – and editable ones – click here.

 2. Grade Digitally:

 It took me a while to get used to grading online, but now that I’m used to it, I’ll never go back.
-We use Google Docs, and now I can quickly type quality feedback in the comments – the process is faster and I give the students more direction than I could with a pen in my hand.
+We use Google Drive, and now I can quickly type quality feedback in the comments – the process is faster and I give the students more direction than I could with a pen in my hand.
 It has also allowed us to use other feedback strategies that you can read about below.
 (2022 UPDATE: read this post on using the rubrics in Google Classroom)